microsoft/moaw/workshops/serverless-overview/workshop.md

 - Register the Azure providers: `Microsoft.Logic`, `Microsoft.EventGrid`, `Microsoft.EventHub`
 <div class="task" data-title="Task">

-> Before starting, login to your Azure subscription locally using Azure CLI and on the [Azure Portal][az-portal] using your own credentials.
+> Before starting, log into your Azure subscription locally using Azure CLI and on the [Azure Portal][az-portal] using your own credentials.

 </div>